nuxt/content/docs/content/en/theme.md

 }
 ```

-Finally you can start writing inside the `content/` directoty and enjoy a beautiful documentation website, blog, portolio, and more!
+Finally you can start writing inside the `content/` directory and enjoy a beautiful documentation website, blog, portolio, and more!